-Small businesses face various challenges on a daily basis and these can adversely affect their growth plans.
+Small businesses face various daily challenges, which can adversely affect their growth plans.
 Challenges such as-

 - Lack of trained resources